Filters¶

 Product variants support

 The Do not recommend product variants checkbox is visible only if your version of Ibexa DXP supports product variants.
-Also, it is invisible before data is imported into the Personalization service, therefore you may need to revisit the scenario configuration page when data import completes.
+Also, it's invisible before data is imported into the Personalization service, therefore you may need to revisit the scenario configuration page when data import completes.

 Category path filters¶